iceye-ltd/product-documentation/docs/productguide/sardataproducts.md

 ## Notes and Explanations
 1. **Slant Range Resolution:** For Strip mode the transmitted bandwidth is varied to make sure that the resolution on the ground remains the same.
 For Spot mode the maximum bandwidth is transmitted at all times.
 This means that the slant resolution for Spot images is constant and the ground resolution changes with incidence angle.
 2. **Nominal Ground Resolution:**  Nominal ground resolution for all Spotlight modes (Spot, Spot Entended Area, Dwell and Spot fine) is the ground resolution at a 30° incidence angle.
-3. **Azimuth Looks:** Spot amplitude images are produced using 4 looks, Spot Extended Area 1 to 2 looks, and Dwell 20 looks.
+3. **Azimuth Looks:** Spot amplitude images are produced using 4 looks, Spot Fine using 5 looks, Spot Extended Area using 2 looks, Dwell using 20 looks, and Dwell Fine using 10 looks.
 4. **Complex Dynamic Range:** A complex number with 16bit I and 16bit Q values.
 32 bit float values can be provided by request.